pnp/sp-dev-fx-webparts/docs/samples/author.md

 Our samples were created by the feature teams, SharePoint PnP core team (http://aka.ms/SharePointPnP) or shared by the community.
 Use the filter below to find samples by author.

+To learn more about how to use these samples, please refer to our [getting started](../gettingstarted/index.md) section.

 <div class="well">

 <input list="authors" name="author" class="form-control" placeholder="Type to search by author" id="author" />